drzunny/ascs/README.md

 current is: 3
 ```

-The process will be waiting the task util it has finished;
+The process will be waiting the task until it has finished;

 # Roadmap
 - - -